-During the years ended June 30, 2022 and 2021, the Company resolved certain sales tax liabilities and was able to reverse accrued interest and penalties in the amount of \$119,000 and \$602,000, respectively, which has been recorded under selling, general and administrative expenses.
+During the years ended June 30, 2023 and 2022, the Company resolved certain sales tax liabilities and was able to reverse accrued interest and penalties in the amount of \$55,000 and \$119,000, respectively, which has been recorded under selling, general and administrative expenses.

-NOTE 16 - RELATED PARTY TRANSACTIONS
+NOTE 15 - RELATED PARTY TRANSACTIONS

 The CEO and President of the Company is a minority owner of a billing company, which performs billing and collection services with respect to No-Fault and Workers' Compensation claims of the Company's clients.
 The monthly fee charged to the Company was \$85,000.
 The Company terminated this agreement on January 1, 2021.
 On June 1, 2017, the Company also entered into a one year renewable agreement to provide IT services to the billing company for a monthly fee of \$23,884.
-The agreement was renewed on June 1, 2022 for another year.
+The agreement was terminated on May 31, 2023.